-Failure to comply with UW-Madison Expense Reimbursement policy may result in disciplinary steps, up to and including dismissal.
+Failure to comply with this policy may result in disciplinary steps, up to and including dismissal.

-- Approver – Upon submission, Cash Advance requests are first reviewed by an Approver.
-Approvers are responsible for reviewing supporting documentation, for reviewing Cash Advances for policy compliance, and for reviewing the funding being charged.
+- Approver – Upon submission, cash advance requests are first reviewed by an approver.
+Approvers are responsible for reviewing supporting documentation, reviewing cash advances for policy compliance, and reviewing the funding being charged.

 - Auditor – All cash advances are reviewed by an auditor after the approver.
 Auditors are responsible for reviewing cash advances for policy compliance.
 Auditors are responsible for reconciling refunded payments related to cash advances.